jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm119.md

 #### v.28
 >My soul is weary with sorrow; strenghten me according to your word.

+The word of God alos keeps one from the ways of the world, as it renews an inner, burning desire to live a life of devotion to God.
+#vangemeren

 #### v.32
 >I shall run the way of Your commandments, For You will **enlarge my heart.**
 #nasb

+The Lord has given him a sense of freedom from anxiety and care.
+#vangemeren

 Enlarge, inflame, and fill my heart
 with boundless charity divine,